UCL-DSS/amex-hack/README.md

 The players can claim the _GitHub_ student pack to get free access to many paid features.
 Apart from that, the committee will not be able to provide any technological resources(like databases, servers, domain names)

 > `github.io` is recommended as a domian name service

-> @Scott: will AMEX reimburse expenses for renting those resources?

 > @TO BE DICUSSED: publish the hackathon on _DevPost_?